 Rationale: In 1876, when Colorado became a state, the federal government in the state's Enabling Act, granted sections 16 and 36 in every township, or approximately 4.4 million acres, to the state for the support of common schools.
 The Colorado State Board of Land Commissioners (State Land Board) manages the school trust lands and the State Treasurer manages the permanent fund.
 A coalition has been formed to review issues related to the school trust lands with the goal of increasing revenues for schools.
 There are both short-term and long-term goals that have surfaced in the discussion.
 The coalition has had some success with the legislature aimed at increasing the corpus of the permanent fund.
 However, as part of their effort to balance the state budget, the 2009, 2010 and 2011 legislature passed legislation that diverts interest income from the permanent fund for fiscal year 2008-09 through fiscal year 2012-13.
+Though this "sweep" was capped in 2011-12, absent a similar legislative effort all interest and revenue will be diverted away from the permanent fund in fiscal year 2012-13.
 It is important to protect the corpus of this trust for the benefit of future generations of children.